mendix/docs/content/apidocs-mxsdk/apidocs/deploy-api.md

 An object with the following key-value pair:

 *   _ProjectId_ (String) : The sprintr project identifier that should be linked to the new sandbox application.
+This value can be found under Settings > General, and it is represented as App ID.

 ##### <a name="DeployAPI-Example" rel="nofollow"></a>Example